humdrum-tools/humdrum-documentation/guide/ch27/index.md

 ```

-Note that all three representations in Example 27.1 make use of the
+Note that all three representations in Example&nbsp;27.1 make use of the
 common system for representing barlines.
 In the <span
 class="rep">text</span> representation tokens represent individual
 words.
 In some scores, several words will be associated with a